ReviewsOrchard Towers Review – Interesting apartment at the doorstep of Orchard

 Orchard Towers Review – Development Site

 As you would know by now, Orchard Towers consists of two blocks.
-One is the commercial building which sits at the front facing Orchard Road and with the residential building sitting at the back, separated by Claymore Drive.
+One is the commercial building which sits at the front-facing Orchard Road and with the residential building sitting at the back, separated by Claymore Drive.
 The parking entrance to Orchard Towers is actually at the residential block, so if you have parked at Orchard Towers before it might be a little more familiar to you.
 This development was completed in 1970 and the design of it can be seen easily from the outside.
 In other words, it is not much of a looker if you were to judge it superficially.
 Particularly when set alongside more modern buildings such as Claymore Connect or Ion shopping centre just down the road, Orchard Towers really shows its age.

 However, even though it is not located on the central Orchard belt, it is actually a better location for a residential development.
 As said earlier, its location puts it out of reach of the ERP gantry.
-Which is great if you drive a lot as you can go in and out as you please and not have to worry about incurring any dreaded ERP charges.
+It is great if you drive a lot as you can go in and out as you please and not have to worry about incurring any dreaded ERP charges.
 Also because it is situated at the start of Orchard Road, it is also quieter in general.
 But of course, this all changes at night as the commercial block of Orchard Towers has many bars as you know, and can get really crowded and rowdy just outside late at night.
 Not to mention, on weekends as well.
 There are also many other ways to access the development, as it is not like a traditional apartment with a parameter around it, so you can always walk in from the back from Claymore Road as well as from the front.

-Because it is an old development, the unit sizes are generous to say the least.
+Because it is an old development, the unit sizes are generous, to say the least.
 For example, a 3 bedroom with 3 toilet unit at Orchard Towers is 1970 square feet in size.
 That is a very spacious apartment in today’s context.
 If you were to look further down the road at Scotts Square, another one of the rare freehold apartments on Orchard Road, its 3 bedroom unit comes in at about 1200 square feet.
 That is nearly twice the size (and half the asking PSF).
 It is becoming increasingly rare to get such big apartments, especially in Singapore.
 So if space is a concern, the residential units at Orchard Towers are a good bet for you.

 Orchard Towers Review – Facilities

 Perhaps one of the downsides of Orchard Towers would be its lack of facilities and carpark.
 Yes, there is a carpark if you need it.
 But it is not included with your unit as the carpark is maintained under a private operator.
 To be fair, if you are looking to stay in town you probably would not have a need to drive anyway.
-The central location and amenities will more than make up for it.
+The central location and amenities will more than makeup for it.
 But if you do need a carpark space, you will need to purchase season parking.
 Which at $585 per quarter is considered quite reasonable, considering its Orchard location.
-Not to mention in comparison to its daily rates, at $5 per hour and $9 per entry after 6pm!
+Not to mention in comparison to its daily rates, at $5 per hour and $9 per entry after 6 pm!
 That is really steep especially if you compare it to the neighbouring carparks that are in much better condition.

 Which brings us to our next point.
 If you frequently have visitors and they do drive, parking here to visit will be an expensive one.
 Of course, they can always park at the cheaper parking nearby.
 But it is always more convenient to park directly at the building.